Husband addicted to pain pills

 We separated last year when his problem came to a whole new light.
 I had surgery and my husband stole my pain pills 2 days post-op and replaced them with over the counter Tylenol.

-I am not well educated in drugs and symptoms of drug use so I was able to dismiss symptoms of his drug use as normal and think these were isolated issues.
+I'm not well educated about drugs and symptoms of drug use so I was able to dismiss symptoms of his drug use as normal and think they were isolated issues.
 We were separated for 8 months when I took him back under the agreement that he was not using drugs, had already gotten help and he would never use them again or I would be gone forever.

 So now, I caught him with pain pills again (second time since he moved back in), and he has been taking 15-20 a day (I counted them before I flushed them) he claims that he doesn't take them to get high but only to keep from getting sick.
 I told him to leave, he then says that's why he didn't tell me he was having problems because I would kick him out.